 “That’s where the money should go,” he said.

 Indeed, the International Monetary Fund announced on several occasions last year that government spending during the economic downturn had been too focused on military and civil service wages and not enough on health and education.

-Prime Minister Hun Sen said during Monday’s launching of the program that the government would temporarily stop recruiting more civil servants in sectors other than health and education.
+Prime Minister Hun Sen said during Monday’s launch of the program that the government would temporarily stop recruiting more civil servants in sectors other than health and education.

-Mr Karim said that continuing to put money into nationalized programs and promoting large-scale, rather than more localized investment suited to community needs would undoubtedly result in rising inequality.
+Mr Karim said continuing to put money into nationalized programs and promoting large-scale, rather than more localized, investment suited to community needs would undoubtedly result in rising inequality.